yournextagency/protected-links/README.md

-# Protected Links plugin for Craft CMS 4.x
+# Protected Links plugin for Craft CMS 4.x and 5.x

 This plugin is intended to provide a way for restricting access to asset files and hide their actual location.
 Additionally, it will count downloads for each file.